AntonioEmmanuele/Linux-Task-Isolation/Automation/readme.txt

                                 free is used for the task spawning .
                                 In case no isolated cpu is available the task is not spawned.
                                 This is done mantaining a bitmask of the isolated cpus in a shared memory area.
-    -offload.sh:                Takes the mask of the isolated cores in input and performs an offload of irqs to non isolated cores.
+    -offload.sh:                Performs an offload of irqs to non isolated cores.
     -runtimeConfig.sh           Performs and irq offload and disables rt throttlign -KernelConfig.sh:           Checks if the current kernel config is ok for running tasks in isolation tickless mode, sets the bootloader booting the kernel with the isolated cpus given by the user in input  and  calls